 Position traders ignore short-term price movements in favor of pinpointing and profiting from longer-term trends.

 It is this type of trading that most closely resembles “investing”.
 The crucial difference is in markets outside forex, “investing” usually means you hold positions that are long.

-This kind of forex trading is reserved for the ultra-patient traders, and requires a good understanding of the fundamentals.
+This kind of forex trading is reserved for super PATIENT traders and requires a good understanding of the fundamentals.

 Because position trading is held for so long, fundamental themes will be the predominant focus when analyzing the markets.

-Fundamentals dictate the long term trends of currency pairs and it is important that you understand how economic data affects your countries and its future outlook.
+Fundamentals dictate the long-term trends of currency pairs and it is important that you understand how economic data affects your countries and their future outlook.

-For an idea of how much money you should have in your trading account, check out our money management lesson.
+For an idea of how much money you should have in your trading account, check out our risk management lesson.

 These won’t just be little retracements either.You may experience huge swings and you must be ready and have absolute trust in your analysis in order to remain calm during these times.